Punctured logarithmic maps: The perfect obstruction theory

 After this recapitulation of obstruction theories for logarithmic maps with proper and relatively Gorenstein domains, we are now in position to bring in point conditions.
 Abstractly we consider a composition of proper, representable morphisms of fine log stacks

-with maps of schemes underlying $Z\to S$ and $Y\to S$ flat and relatively Gorenstein as before.
+with maps of {algebraic stacks} underlying $Z\to S$ and $Y\to S$ flat and relatively Gorenstein as before.
 Note that while $\iota$ may not be flat and hence cannot be considered relatively Gorenstein following the usual convention, one can still define a relative dualizing sheaf

 fulfilling relative duality, hence defining a right-adjoint functor $\iota^!$ to $R\iota_*$.
-This works as in the case of smooth morphisms discussed e.g.~in \cite[\S\,3.4]{HuybrechtsFM}.
+This works as in the case of smooth morphisms discussed e.g.~in \cite[\S3.4]{HuybrechtsFM}.